Lipkowski/just-the-docs/General Pieces of Information.md

 ---
 layout: default
-title: Introduction
+title: General Pieces of Information
 nav_order: 2
-description:
 has children: no
-permalink: /
 ---

 # General Pieces of Information